top of page

 Available also are a couple of rods for those who enjoy a little quietness on the banks of the river.

-All that you need to commence your stay is provided by your hosts, including welcome provisions on wine, milk, fruit juice, yoghurt, eggs, butter, jams, honey, sparkling water, cakes, fruit and chocolates.
+All that you need to commence your stay is provided by your hosts, including welcome provisions such as wine, milk, fruit juice, yoghurt, eggs, butter, jams, honey, sparkling water, cakes, fruit and chocolates.

 Your cupboards also have an initial supply of coffee capsules, tea, tisanes, instant coffee, hot chocolate, oats, curry powder, stock cubes, salt, pepper, herbs, sauces, balsamic vinegar and oil.